RobiNN1/phpCacheAdmin/README.md

 ## Installation

+Just unzip the archive and launch index.php in a web browser.
+No installation is required.
+However, it is highly recommended (although not required) to run `composer install`.

-Simply extract the content.
-If you use the defaults, everything should work out of the box.
+If you use the defaults (e.g. Redis, Memcached servers), everything should work out of the box.

-To customize the configuration file, do not edit `config.dist.php` directly, but copy it into `config.php`.
+To customize the configuration, do not edit `config.dist.php` directly, but copy it into `config.php`.

-Optional but highly recommended, run `composer install` before use.

 ## Updating